Unemployment in Mexico

 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The seasonally-adjusted manufacturing Purchasing Managers’ Index (PMI) produced by the Mexican Institute of Financial Executives (IMEF) climbed from 47.0 in December to 48.2 at the start of 2020, signaling a softer contraction in the manufacturing sector.
+The seasonally-adjusted manufacturing Purchasing Managers’ Index (PMI) produced by the Mexican Institute of Financial Executives (IMEF) slid to 45.0 in March from 48.0 in February, its lowest reading since April 2017 and signaling a sharper contraction of the manufacturing sector.

-Remittances totaled USD 3.1 billion in the final month of 2019 (November: USD 2.9 billion), a 3.1% increase from the same month in 2018 and contrasting the 2.3% decline logged in November, which was the first in over three years.
+Remittances totaled USD 2.7 billion in February (January: USD 2.6 billion), representing a robust 10.5% increase from the same month in 2019 and following the 5.2% rise logged in January.

 March 27, 2020